 101 Gardening Secrets the Experts Never Tell You

-A well-tended 400 square foot garden will feed a family of four.
-The trick is planning, planting, tending, and harvesting that garden right.
-Below, you'll find everything you need to know to maximize your garden's production, everything the experts don't tell you!
+A well-tended, 400-square-foot garden will feed a family of four.
+The trick is planning, planting, tending, and harvesting that garden properly.
+Below, you'll find everything you need to know to maximize your garden's production—everything the experts don't tell you!

-- I like to use natural topsoil to start my garden seedlings in.
+- I like to start my garden seedlings in natural topsoil.
 I usually don't use potting soil because it generally does not produce the results I want.

-- I fill a large, deep baking pan with top soil and bake it for thirty minutes at 350 degrees.
+- I fill a large, deep baking pan with top soil and bake it for 30 minutes at 350 degrees.
 This sanitizes the soil and ensures that no unwanted weeds or grass will come up in your soil.
-I usually start on this project in the winter and I fill up a couple of large plastic barrels with lids with the sanitized soil.
+I usually start on this project in the winter, and I fill up a couple of large plastic barrels with lids with the sanitized soil.

 - After I have planted the seeds in the sanitized top soil, I sprinkle the top with powdered cinnamon.
 This keeps away fungus that can cause damping.

 - I cover each seedling with a clear plastic cup that I wash and reuse.
 This protects the seedling and keeps the moisture in.
 It also keeps away cold and wind.
 I do my seed starting on a screened-in porch.